Particular/docs.particular.net/nservicebus/rabbitmq/routing-topology.md

 ### Sending using Conventional Routing Topology

-Each endpoint creates its own fanout exchange and queue, using its name as the name of the exchange and queue.
+Each endpoint creates its own fanout exchange and queue, using its own name as the name of the exchange and queue.
 It also creates a binding between the exchange and queue.
-Messages are sent to the endpoint by sending them to the endpoint's exchange, and the binding routes the message to the endpoint's queue.
+Messages are sent to the endpoint by sending them to the endpoint's exchange.
+The binding then routes the message to the endpoint's queue.

 ### Publishing using Conventional Routing Topology

 For each type being published, a series of fanout exchanges are created to model the inheritance hierarchy of the type.
 For each type involved, an exchange is created, named in the following format: `Namespace:TypeName`.
 Bindings are created between the types, going from child to parent, until the entire hierarchy has been modeled.
-Exchanges are created for each interface the type implements as well.
+Exchanges are also created for each interface the type implements.

-When an endpoint subscribes to an event, first it verifies that the above infrastructure exists, and creates it if it doesn't.
-Then, it adds a binding from the exchange corresponding to the subscribed type to its own exchange.
+When an endpoint subscribes to an event, it first ensures that the above infrastructure exists.
+It then adds a binding from the exchange corresponding to the subscribed type to its own exchange.

-When an endpoint publishes an event, first it verifies that the above infrastructure exists, and creates it if it doesn't.
-Then it sends the message to the exchange corresponding to the type being published.
+When an endpoint publishes an event, it first ensures that the above infrastructure exists.
+It then sends the message to the exchange corresponding to the type being published.

 ## Direct Routing Topology